nerufuyo/nerubrain/backend/README.md

 # Backend Server

-This directory contains the Python FastAPI backend server for NeuralBrain.
+This directory contains the Python FastAPI backend server for nerubrain.

 ## Files